 Health and autonomy through fermentation - Project

-In this project we want to explore fermentation from two different angles:
+In this project I want to explore fermentation from two different angles:

 - Which fermented food and recipes can be good for health, and

 - How fermentation can be used as a way to grow biomaterials, transforming organic matter into useful objects.

 In both cases, I want to see how fermentation can help increase autonomy by locally creating our own healthy food as well as our own useful organic objects.